 Each stipulating Landowner Party and Public Overlier claims an overlying right to the 14 15 Basin's groundwater.
 They have proven their respective land ownership or other appropriate 16 interest in the Basin and reasonable use and established their overlying right.
-(Santa Maria, supra, 211 Cal App.4th at p.
-298 citing California Water Service, supra, 224 Cal App.2d at p.
-17 18 725; Tulare Irrigation Dist. v.
+(Santa Maria, 17 supra, 211 Cal.App.4th at p.
+298 citing California Water Service, supra, 224 Cal.App.2d at p.
+18 725; Tulare Irrigation Dist. v.
 Lindsay-Strathmore Irrigation Dist.
-(1935) 3 Cal.2d 489, 524-525 19 ("Tulare") [a trial court must determine whether overlying owners "considering all the needs of those in the particular water field, are putting the waters to any reasonable beneficial uses, giving 20 21 consideration to all factors involved, including reasonable methods of use and reasonable 22 methods of diversion"].)
-23 As explained below regarding the Physical Solution herein, the Court finds that it is necessary to allocate the Basin's native safe yield to protect the Basin for all existing and future users.
+(1935) 3 Cal.2d 489, 524-525 19 ("Tulare") [a trial court must determine whether overlying owners "considering all the needs of 20 those in the particular water field, are putting the waters to any reasonable beneficial uses, giving 21 consideration to all factors involved, including reasonable methods of use and reasonable 22 methods of diversion"].)
+23 As explained below regarding the Physical Solution herein, the Court finds that it is 24 necessary to allocate the Basin's native safe yield to protect the Basin for all existing and future necessary to allocate the Basin's native safe yield to protect the Basin for all existing and future users.
 The Court received evidence of each stipulating Landowner Party's, each Public Overlier's and the Small Pumper Class's reasonable and beneficial use of Basin groundwater.
 "E]vidence of the quantity of a landowner's reasonable and beneficial use is necessary in many cases....
 For example, when it is alleged that the water supply is insufficient to satisfy all users the court must -10 - determine the quantity needed by those with overlying rights in order to determine whether there is any surplus available for appropriation."
 (Santa Maria, supra, 211 Cal.App.4th at p.
 298 citing Tulare, supra, 3 Cal.2d at p.
 525.)
 "And it stands to reason that when there is a shortage, the court must determine how much each of the overlying owners is using in order to fairly allocate the available supply among them."
 (Santa Maria, supra, 211 Cal.App.4th at p.
 298 [emphasis added].)